 Do you have a question that’s not answered here?
 Please ask!

-We are a non-profit, non-denominational, co-ed Christian summer camp located in Lanark, Ontario.
-We’re about an hour from Ottawa.
-We are one of eight camps called “Camp Cherith” in North America.
-(Camp Cherith is a trademark owned by Pioneer Clubs, a mid-week church-based children’s club program.)
+Camp Cherith – Lanark is a non-profit, non-denominational, co-ed Christian summer camp located in Lanark, Ontario, about an hour from Ottawa.
+We are one of many camps called “Camp Cherith” in North America, affiliated with Pioneer Clubs, a mid-week church-based children’s club program.

 You can read more about our camp history here!

-When contacting Camp Cherith by phone or mail, please ensure you’re corresponding with the right one!
+When contacting Camp Cherith – Lanark, please ensure you’re corresponding with the right one!
 Our camp has a 613 area code and a mailing address in Lanark, Ontario.

-[expand title="Is Camp Cherith owned or associated with a church or denomination?" tag="h6"]
+[expand title=”Is Camp Cherith – Lanark associated with a church or denomination?” tag=”h6″]

-Campers are welcome regardless of what church you attend (if any).
+All campers are welcome regardless of what church you attend, if any.

-Camp Cherith is a non-profit organization which is owned and run by a volunteer Board of Directors.
-Laurentian Camp Cherith was incorporated in 1969.
+Camp Cherith – Lanark is a non-profit organization which is owned and run by a volunteer Board of Directors.
+We were incorporated in 1969.
 The Board of Directors consists of a Board President and 8-10 officers who serve camp in various areas.
-It’s a fancy title that means we are a group of volunteers who love camp and are passionate about summer camping ministry!
+It’s a fancy title for a group of volunteers who love camp and are passionate about summer camping ministry!

 About Our Summer Camp

-A typical week at Camp Cherith includes about 50-60 campers, and 25-30 staff (including cabin leaders, cooks, activity staff, waterfront and support staff).
-In the cabins, we typically place up to six campers with one cabin leader or eight campers with a cabin leader and one activity staff, for a maximum staff-to-camper ratio of 1:4.
+A typical week at Camp Cherith – Lanark includes about 60-80 campers, and 25-30 staff (including cabin leaders, cooks, activity staff, waterfront and support staff).
+In the cabins, we typically place eight campers with two leaders for a staff-to-camper ratio of 1:4.
 We feel this is a great overall camp size — large enough for variety and fun large group activities, yet still small enough to foster a family-like atmosphere in cabin groups.

-Our program caters to boys and girls ages 8 to 16.
-Campers are divided into groups based on what grade they are going into this September.
-Age groups generally correspond with school grades, e.g. primary (grades 3-6), junior high (grades 7-8) and high school (grades 9-11).
-The exact mix may vary depending on the programs offered and the actual enrollment of each week of camp.
+Our program caters to boys and girls ages 8 to 17.
+Campers are grouped by similar age in cabins and cabins of boys and girls are grouped into co-ed Junior and Senior divisions — the exact mix may vary depending on the programs offered and the actual enrollment of each week of camp.

 In addition to the regular camp program we also offer a Service Team and Camper In Leadership Training (CILT) program for older teens, and a youth-oriented Teen Breakaway camp late in the summer.

 Each week of camp is run by its own camp director.
 The Board of Directors is responsible for selecting the camp directors from a pool of experienced and trained staff.
 Staff with an interest and aptitude for directing are given the opportunity for training and mentorship.
 Our camp directors are energetic men and women who have many years of Christian leadership experience, show a high degree of administrative skill and business acumen, and are actively involved in their own churches or communities.

 Our staff members are Christian volunteers, 18 years of age or older.
-(Applicants that are younger than 18 years old may be considered if they have completed our Camper In Leadership Training program.)
+(Applicants 16-17 years old may be considered if they have completed our Camper In Leadership Training program.)
 Our staff represent a wide age range and come from all walks of life: students, parents, retirees, and working professionals.
-Some of our staff members have backgrounds in high-tech, medicine, law enforcement, education, administration, pastoral care, and more.
+Staff members have backgrounds in high-tech, medicine, law enforcement, education, administration, pastoral care, and more.
 Many are parents who come to camp with their children.
 We feel that this variety adds tremendously to the “family” atmosphere at camp.

 Staff members are all volunteers; while they do not receive a salary, they receive room and board at camp as well as a discounted registration fee for their children.

-All staff are interviewed by the directors, must provide a police background check, and are given two weekends of training, both “pre-camp” in May and “in-camp” just before camp starts.
+All staff are interviewed by the directors, provide a police background check, and are given at least two weekends of training each year.
 Staff in safety-critical roles are required to have appropriate qualifications (i.e. lifeguards, Health Care Worker).